-This article shares my favourite tips for helping a baby to latch deeply and comfortably to the breast.
+This article shares my favourite tips for helping a baby to attach deeply and comfortably to the breast.
 For ways to position your baby before the latch see Breastfeeding Positions for Newborns or try watching some of these Breastfeeding Videos.

 Find a breastfeeding specialist

-One of the many benefits of skin-to-skin is that it can help a newborn baby use his natural instincts and feeding reflexes to help him latch deeply on his own.
+Skin-to-skin contact involves holding your baby without clothes or blankets coming between you.
+It is not essential for success, but one of the many benefits of skin-to-skin is that it can help a newborn baby use his natural instincts and feeding reflexes to help him latch deeply on his own.
 Holding your baby in skin-to-skin contact for a whole sleep cycle, not just for feeding, can be helpful too.
 See Why Skin-to-Skin? for further information on the benefits of skin-to-skin.

 Latching tips before the feed